suraj0004/restaurant-name-generator/Readme.md

 # Restaurant Name Generator

 ## Description
-This project is a Streamlit web application that generates creative restaurant names and popular menu items based on a selected cuisine.
-It leverages the power of OpenAI's GPT-4o-mini model through LangChain to generate unique and relevant restaurant names and menu suggestions.
+This is a self-learning project where I explore and utilize LangChain and its components such as SequentialChain, LLMChain, PromptTemplate, and OpenAI.
+The project demonstrates how these tools can be combined to create a Streamlit web application that generates creative restaurant names and popular menu items based on a selected cuisine.

 ## Demo
 You can access the live demo of this project hosted on Streamlit Community Cloud at the following URL: